Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 Rumors had the company buying Univision for $9 billion, but CEO Mike Fries shot that down.
 That said, Liberty Global does plan to extend its international partnership with Netflix (NFLX).

-Berkshire is the second-largest holder of LBTYA at 3.2% of shares outstanding, and the No. 11 holder of LBTYK at 1.2%.
+Even after unloading 1.3 million shares, or 6% of its stake, during Q3, Berkshire is the second-largest holder of LBTYA at 3.0% of shares outstanding.
+Meanwhile, it's the No. 7 holder of LBTYK at 1.2% after leaving that position untouched.

 - Shares held: 24,415,168